Do you know how the plants adapt them in hydrophytic and xerophytic conditions?

-- Cystoliths (sclereids) of various shapes are seen in leaves and other tissues.
+- There are Cystoliths (sclereids) of various shapes in leaves and other tissues.

-Some common examples of xerophytes are: Casuarina, Asparagus, Pinus etc.
+Some common examples of xerophytes are: Casuarina, Asparagus, Pc.

-1. The root systems are well developed with root hairs and root caps.
+1. Xerophytes have well developed root system, with root hairs and root caps.

 2. The roots are fasciculated.